furycd001/dots/conky/readme.md

 ----

-## Minimal top-right..
+## Top-right..

-A minimal theme that's set to the top-right of the screen..
+A minimal conky that sit's at the top-right of the screen..

-> Minimal conky showing at the top-right of screen.
+> Conky showing at the top-right of screen.

 ![alt text](https://i.imgur.com/GxUPFMA.jpg "Conky displaying top-right of screen")